carlosonunez/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/a-heuristic-approach-to-debugging.md

 - **DNS**: [Domain Name System (DNS)](https://en.wikipedia.org/wiki/Domain_Name_System)
  resolves the hostname to IP addresses.
 An example of a common issue is when an application is unable to reach the DNS server, or when the DNS server doesn't contain the record.
 There are also less obvious issues seen in the field.
 For example, a bug in base OS images that doesn't allow DNS IPV4, but does allow IPV6.
-- **Certificates** - A simple idea with highly complex components marred by varying implementations and different nomenclatures provides a difficult and confusing concept to understand.
+- **Certificates** - A simple idea with highly complex components marred by varying implementations and different nomenclatures leads to a difficult and confusing concept to understand.

-   It is highly recommended that you have a good understanding of how certificate work is developed.
-The key requirement is a formation of a valid chain of trust that starts on a host from a server/lead certificate to multiple intermediate certificates, and finally, a Root/CA certificate.
+   It is highly recommended that you have a good understanding of how certificates work.
+The key concept is a formation of a valid chain of trust that starts on a host from a server/leaf certificate to multiple intermediate certificates, and finally, a Root/CA certificate.
 It is through a formed trust, that an encrypted communication session can begin between a host and a server.
 This [Kaspersky